-The underlying price of Perpetual Contract is the spot index of multiple top exchanges.
+The underlying price of Standard Contract is the spot index of multiple top exchanges.
 For details, please refer to Index Price.
 All margins, profits and losses are quoted in holding currency.
 The contract size is described in Contract Description.。

 Trader will long Perpetual Contract with the expectation that the digital currency/US dollar will rise in value.
 On the contrary, trader will short Perpetual Contract if his expectation is that the price will drop.